cue-lang/cue/doc/ref/spec.md

 The main reason for this is to keep control over run time complexity.
 However, implementations may be free to do so.
 Also, later versions of the language may strengthen requirements for resolution.
+There is no backtracking to try to find possible instantiations of incomplete values.
+This design keeps run time complexity in check.
+However, implementations are free to provide additional functionality to resolve incomplete references, for instance by rewriting configurations to augment them with additional constraints that are implied from the current fields.
+Also, later versions of the language may strengthen requirements for resolution.

 TODO: examples of situations where variables could be resolved but are not.
 -->